kweatherman/Folcolor/README.md

 Please report any potential bugs or other issues, suggestions, feature requests, using the github issue feautre.
 https://github.com/kweatherman/Folcolor/issues

-## Buliding
+## Building
-Developed in C/C++ using [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com):
+Developed in C/C++ using [Microsoft Visual Studio 2022](https://visualstudio.microsoft.com):

-Python 3.8 using the [PyCharm IDE](https://www.jetbrains.com/pycharm ) for procedurally generating the color icon sets.
+Python 3.10 using the [PyCharm IDE](https://www.jetbrains.com/pycharm ) for procedurally generating the color icon sets.

 See http://www.folcolor.com for more development details.